Bird-cult/datathon/README.md

 ## cluster analysis
 very nice here

+## test models on these data
+SEM, from the literature or something

 ## Missingness: Tonto
 -> we can use this together with a bayesian model for missing data